wp-plugins/expresscurate/readme.txt

 04. Post - Curate Content: When editing a post, use the curate content button to insert curation passages into the post.
 05. Post - Curate Content: Load the passages of choice into the post, and curate!
 06. Post - Styling, Editing, Analytics: When editing a post, use the toolbar for keyword highlights, box styles and access to post analysis.
 07. Post - Embed: Provide an embed code from Facebook, Twitter, YouTube or Vimeo and have the proper card inserted into your post.
 08. Post - Embed: Embed multiple posts to create stories.
 09. Post - SEO Control Center: Pick relevant keyword density and create meta descriptions using the SEO Control Center.
 10. Post - Advanced SEO: Optimize content and review post statistics using the Advanced SEO widget!
 11. Post Analysis: Use Post analysis to receive improvement suggestions for your content!
 12. Post - Sources: Access the list of Sources from which content is pulled and check for the number of posts curated from these sources.
+13. Social Publishing Widget: Use the social publishing widget for social media promotions, content optimization & sharing.
-13. Keywords Dashboard
+14. Keywords Dashboard
-14. RSS Feeds
+15. RSS Feeds
-15. Top Sources
+16. Top Sources
-16. Settings
+17. Settings
-17. FAQ: See FAQs for common usage hints and questions.
+18. FAQ: See FAQs for common usage hints and questions.

 == Changelog ==

+= 2.1.1 =
+* New Setting: Stop Keywords.
+Content Feed will filter out the posts that contain these stop words.
+* New Setting: Content Alert Users.
+Content (Keyword Match) Alert will be sent to the specified users only.
+* New Feature: All Posts now shows the number of approved social promotion messages.
+* Miscellaneous bug fixes and improvements.

 = 2.1.0 =
 * New Feature: Social Widget for Social Media Promotion